Trucks in Workshop

 • Stepside beds: Stepside beds are similar to short and long beds but with a couple of key distinctions.
 Stepside beds feature a step in the space where the bed meets the cab or between the door and the back wheel.
 They also have visible rounded fenders that protrude outside of the actual bed.

-Which Truck Bed Is Right For You?
+Which Truck Bed Is Right For Your Pickup Truck?

 Which Truck Bed Is Right for You?